Version 1.5 October 13, 2020

 Cheap Access to Space (CAtS) is not necessary

-If we keep waiting for CAtS we will never have Lunar settlements.
+We will never have Lunar settlements if we keep waiting for CAtS.
 While launch costs are already coming down, we won’t see a truly efficient cislunar transportation system until there is sufficient demand to make it economically necessary.
 We need to create the places that a CAtS system will connect, not the other way around.

 As noted above, Homesteaders don’t wait for efficient transportation systems to get them there.
 Existing Homesteads are the REASON for building those transportation systems.

 On a side note, it was brought up during the Moon Society’s 2020 Lunar Development Conference that we already have enough rockets.
 What we need are the things to put in those rockets.
 Science payloads are great but they don’t move us closer to Homesteads.
 We need settlement-related payloads.
 We need you to help us build those payloads.